-When someone visits the doctor, they typically assume that any treatment the doctor is going to recommend has been thoroughly tested to ensure that it is both safe and effective for use in human patients.
+When someone visits the doctor, they typically assume that any treatment the doctor recommends has been thoroughly tested to ensure that it is safe and effective for human patients.
 Sadly, this isn’t the case when it comes to hernia mesh, and the devices are failing, causing serious complications.

 A hernia is a medical condition where an organ protrudes through a muscular wall that is supposed to contain it.
 Typically, a hernia requires surgery to push the organ back behind the muscle wall.
-Then, the mesh is used to reinforce the muscular wall to prevent the hernia from coming back.
+Then, the mesh is used to reinforce the muscular wall to prevent the hernia from returning.

-Unfortunately, hernia mesh has major complications, leading to many hernia mesh lawsuits against the manufacturers.
+Unfortunately, hernia mesh has significant complications, leading to many hernia mesh lawsuits against the manufacturers.

 Recently, an article was published in the United Kingdom showed that patients visiting doctors and surgeons for hernia repairs were exposed too many types of hernia mesh.
 While some of these mesh types are effective, few of the more than 100 types of surgical mesh have been clinically tested and shown to be effective.

 The result is the disasters that have already unfolded in numerous patients.
 The complications of poor hernia mesh implants can be catastrophic.

 Evidence has shown that certain types of mesh aren’t only ineffective but downright dangerous for use.
-Some types of mesh end up cutting into nerves, blood vessels, and other types of soft tissue.
+Some types of mesh end up cutting into nerves, blood vessels, and soft tissue.
 This can leave someone unable to run, walk, or engage in the activities they previously enjoyed.

 For this reason, there is still a tremendous amount of secrecy surrounding hernia mesh and how it is approved.
 Some experts have indicated that some hernia meshes that reach the open market are only tested on animals for a short time.

 Now that problems are starting to arise, hernia mesh recalls are being issued.
-Regulatory agencies are starting to crack down on the use of untested hernia mesh.
+Regulatory agencies are starting to crack down on using untested hernia mesh.